-The 2014 edition of Old Man Gloom will mirror inventor Will Shuster’s 1920s Zozobra, complete with bare chest, full legs and protruding cigar.
+The 2014 edition of Old Man Gloom mirrored inventor Will Shuster’s 1920s Zozobra, complete with bare chest, full legs and protruding cigar.

-The time-traveling visage is part of a new Kiwanis Club of Santa Fe “Decades Project” offering an historically themed Zozo from a specific decade each year up until the beast’s 2024 100th anniversary torching.
+The time-traveling visage was part of a new Kiwanis Club of Santa Fe “Decades Project” offering an historically themed Zozobra from a specific decade each year up until the beast’s 2024 100th anniversary torching.

-Club members will chose one historic Zozobra per decade from their photographic archives spanning the 1920s through the 2010s, Raymond G. Sandoval, Zozobra Event Committee chair, said Tuesday.
+Club members will choose one historic Zozobra per decade from their photographic archives spanning the 1920s through the 2010s, Raymond G. Sandoval, Zozobra Event Committee chair, said.